Back-to-School Guide

 During these two days, we have scheduled our community-building orientation, parts of which will be held in conjunction with the Upper School for Boys.
 The day will be filled with fun activities designed to better acquaint students with their peers, with their teachers, and with our campus.

-Please count on Thursday, August 29 being a later evening.
-We will serve all students dinner and then enjoy a USG campfire presented by our Yellow Tie seniors.
+Students can be in civvies that are comfortable and conducive to these activities.
+Please count on Thursday, August 28 being a later evening.
+We will serve all students dinner and then enjoy a USG campfire presented by our Red Tie seniors.
 This program should conclude by 7:30 pm.
-Afterward, Yellow Ties will enjoy s’mores and depart the Commons by 8:30 pm.
+Afterward, Red Ties will enjoy s’mores and depart the Commons by 8:30 pm.

 6:30 pm - 7:30 pm

-While students are enjoying Campfire, new parents and guardians to the Upper Schools (and returning parents/guardians who would like to join!) are invited to a welcome reception in the Atrium hosted by the Admissions team.
+While students are enjoying Campfire, new parents and guardians (and returning parents/guardians who would like to join!) are invited to join a welcome reception in the Atrium hosted by the Admissions team in partnership with the Annie Wright Schools Parent Association (AWSPA).
 It will be an informal chance to meet other new families, as well as school administrators.

-• Upper Schools Back to School Night: September 12
+• US Back to School Night: September 11

 6:00 pm – 8:00 pm

 Please come to campus to meet the faculty and administration early in the school year.
-We will serve light hors d'oeuvres and drinks and have a few introductions to kick off the event.
-This is an informal way for adults to get to know adults.
+This evening of curricular exploration and parent-teacher connection encourages families to immerse themselves in their student’s schedule while allowing them to get to know their teachers and learn a little about what the year holds.
 We will not be discussing grades or student performance but look forward to building our partnership.

 Upper School Boarding Info & Events